Matte vs Satin head to head

-Coming to the end of your project.
-The question is Matte vs Satin finish?
-Decisions, Decisions, Decisions!!
-When choosing a finish for wood, it is very important to consider the wood’s intended purpose.
-Some finishes will be better than others when it comes to resisting scratches, staining, and other marks.
-For example, a high-gloss finish may look good at a furniture store but will show dust and smudges.
-That’s why it’s important to choose a finish that works for you and your project.
+You are coming to the end of your project.
+The question is: matte or satin for a finish?
+Decisions, decisions, decisions!!!
+When choosing a finish for wood, it is essential to consider the intended use of the wood.
+Some finishes are better at protecting against scratches and other stains than others.
+A high-gloss finish may look good in a furniture store but will reveal dust and stains.
+Therefore, choosing a finish that is right for you and your project is essential.

 You might be considering the pros and cons of a wide variety of different options.
 The difficulty is in deciding between a matte finish and a satin finish.
 The right decision will save you on cost and time without compromising results.

 If you are going for something quite glossy and expect to walk into the house and see a sparkling finish, matte might not be for you.